Foreign currency exchange can be confusing. Here's everything you need to know.

 - Up to 55 days interest free

-Depending on the card you choose, additional currency conversion fees may also apply, so read the fine print before you start adding lots of purchases to your card.
-It’s also a good idea to let your bank know you’re heading overseas - otherwise their security department might notice the foreign transactions on your card and think they’re fraudulent.
+Depending on the card you choose, additional currency conversion fees may also apply, so read the fine print before you start swiping away.

 - What happens to my travel card after I finish my holiday?
 You can apply for a funds redemption, which means you can transfer any left over cash from your holiday back in your bank account.
 Note that fees and charges may apply.
 Another option is to withdraw all your remaining balance from an ATM when you're back home.

-If you'd prefer to use your own cash with the convenience of a debit card, then you could opt for one that doesn't charge international transaction fees (typically around 2-3% of the transaction amount in AUD).
-You'll need to look out for things such as foreign ATM fees too and ensure that your bank provides some kind of solution if it happens to get stolen or lost.
+If you'd prefer to use your own cash with the convenience of a debit card, then you could opt for one that doesn't charge international transaction fees (typically about 2-3% of the transaction amount in AUD).
+You'll also need to look out for charges such as foreign ATM fees and check what services your bank offers if the card is lost or stolen.